deepfence/ThreatMapper/docs/docs/threatmapper/console/initial-configuration.md

 ## Initial Configuration

-1. Open the Console in a browser (https://A.B.C.D/):
+1. Open the Console in a browser (https://your-ip-address/):

     ![Initial Login](../img/threatmapper-reg-1.png)

+   You will likely encounter a warning about an invalid SSL/TLS certificate, because the console is using an internally-generated self-signed cert.
+You can bypass that warning.
+See below for how to provide your own TLS certificate.

 2. Create a new account.
 Once one user has been registered, additional users are added by invitation from an admin user: